isambard-sc/brics_jupyterhub_envs/README.md

 ```

 In the deployment directory, create a "deploy `ConfigMap`" YAML file defining a K8s `ConfigMap` containing required configuration information.
-See above for example YAML files for each dev environment.
+See above for example YAML files for each environment.

 At this point also add additional per-deployment configuration data to the deploy directory if required by the environment in use, e.g. Zenith client SSH key pair and configuration file for [`dev_realauth_zenithclient`](#dev_realauth_zenithclient).